abrotman/related-domains-by-dns/rdbd-newrrs.md

 RDBD RRs (and RDBDKEY RRs) can be published to represent those or one RDBD RR can contain an HTTPS URL at which one can provide a list of names.

+# Conflicting Tag Values

+It is possible to define a relationship more than once.
+If it an investigating entity finds that a domain is related to more than once, and the `rdbd-tag` has a conflicting value, the investigator SHOULD treat the relationship as unstated.

+# Undocumented Tags

+If a relationship is found to have an invalid or undocumented `rdbd-tag`, the investigating party SHOULD treat the relationship as unstated.

 # Required Signature Algorithms